dstoppacher/dstoppacher.github.io/_posts/2021-01-07-generate_merger_trees.md

 3) Use the <tt>haloid</tt> (ID of a certain halo in this snapshot) and the <tt>descIDs</tt> (the ID of the same halo in the next snapshot) to link a halo between snapshots.

-4) Introduce to more IDs which form together with the <tt>haloid</tt> and <tt>descIDs</tt> a set of IDs which identifies a certain halo uniquly within the entire merger tree and at every snapshot.
-Those are the <tt>predID</tt> (the ID of the same halo a snapshot before) and the <tt>treeID</tt> (a uniquly defined ID of the tree the halo sits on.
-The ID is
+4) Introduce to more IDs which form together with the <tt>haloid</tt> and <tt>descIDs</tt> a set of IDs which identifies a certain halo uniquely within the entire merger tree and at every snapshot.
+Those are the <tt>predID</tt> (the ID of the same halo a snapshot one step back in time) and the <tt>treeID</tt> (an ascending counter assigned when the very first halo in the merger tree was detected.
+The lower the number the earlier the first progenitor was detected!) of the tree the halo sits on.

-5) Construct a merger tree using the set of four IDs [haloid,descID,
+5) Construct a merger tree using the set of four IDs \[haloid,descID,predID,treeID\].

+6) Validate the merger tree with comparing the number of particles found for a certain halo.

 ### Task1: Find halos!

-Run the Rockstar halo finder catalog (Behroozi et. al 2013) on the Colla particle simulation box with side-lenght 50 $$h-1$$Mpc.\\
+Run the Rockstar halo finder catalog (Behroozi et. al 2013) on the Colla particle simulation box with side-lenght 50 $$h-1$$Mpc.

 Status: Tasked completed